FumingPower3925/celeris/CELERIS.md

 ### What is Celeris?

-**Celeris** (Latin for "swift") is a high-performance HTTP/2-only server framework for Go that combines:
+**Celeris HTTP/2 first framework** (Latin for "swift") is a high-performance HTTP/2-only server framework for Go that combines:
 - **gnet**: Event-driven, zero-copy networking (one of the fastest networking libraries in Go)
 - **golang.org/x/net/http2**: Standard HTTP/2 protocol implementation
 - **Custom glue layer**: Bridges high-performance transport with protocol compliance